Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Introduction

 The SFDA is a more challenging setting than UDA.
 Specifically, on top of having no labels for the target data, the source data is not accessible during adaptation.
 Therefore, most SFDA methods for detection consider training with pseudo-labels generated by source-trained model \cite{li2020free,huang2021model}.
-However, these pseudo-labels are noisy due to domain shift and the training would make the model vulnerable to collapse \cite{liu2021unbiased,deng2021unbiased}.
-In order to avoid such a scenario, we need to consider two challenges of the SFDA training, \textit{1) Avoid overfitting to the noisy pseudo-label generated by source-trained model and 2) Enhancing the target domain feature representations}.
+However, these pseudo-labels are noisy due to domain shift and the training on noisy pseudo-label is sub-optimal solution \cite{liu2021unbiased,deng2021unbiased}.
+In order to avoid such a scenario, we need to consider two challenges of the SFDA training, \textit{1) Effectively distill target domain information into source-trained model and 2) Enhancing the target domain feature representations}.

-When the source-trained model is updated on target data with noisy pseudo-labels, it suffers from catastrophic forgetting \cite{liu2021unbiased,deng2021unbiased}.
-To avoid this issue, we leverage the student-teacher framework that gradually updates the source-trained model so that it can improve the performance on the target data without suffering from noise overfitting \cite{tarvainen2017mean,sohn2020fixmatch,liu2021unbiased,wang2019distilling}.
-Specifically, we utilize the mean-teacher framework, which updates the model through exponential moving average (EMA) with update momentum \cite{tarvainen2017mean}.
-Another more critical challenge is improving the features of the target domain data.
+A critical challenge is improving the features of the target domain data.
 Consider Fig.~\ref{fig:gt_comp}, which shows object proposals for an image from FoggyCityscapes \cite{Sakaridis2018SemanticFS}, predicted by a detector model trained on Cityscapes \cite{cordts2016cityscapes}.
 Here, all the proposals have Intersection-over-Union$>$0.9 with respective ground-truth bounding boxes and each proposal is assigned a prediction with a confidence score.
 Noticeably, the proposals around the bus instance have different predictions, e.g., car with 18$\%$, truck with 93$\%$, and bus with 29$\%$ confidence.
 This indicates that the pooled features are prone to a large shift in the feature space for a small shift in the proposal location.
 This is because, the source-trained model representations would tend to be biassed towards source data, resulting in weak representation for the target data.
-To this end, we utilize the Contrastive Representation Learning (CRL) framework \cite{chen2020simple,chen2020big,he2020momentum,chopra2005learning,wu2018unsupervised,khosla2020supervised} and design a novel contrastive loss to enhance the feature representations of the target domain data.
+To this end, we utilize the Contrastive Representation Learning (CRL) framework \cite{chen2020simple,he2020momentum,chopra2005learning,khosla2020supervised} and design a novel contrastive loss to enhance the feature representations of the target domain.